 The Company has experienced net losses and negative cash flows from operations each period since its inception.
-Through December 31, 2016, the Company had an accumulated deficit of approximately \$35.2 million.
+Through December 31, 2017, the Company had an accumulated deficit of approximately \$51.3 million.
 The Company's operations have been financed primarily through the sale of equity securities.
-The Company's net loss for the year ended December 31, 2016 was approximately \$7.6 million and \$9.1 million for the year ended December 31, 2015.
+The Company's net loss for the years ended December 31, 2017, 2016 and 2015 was approximately \$15.5 million, \$7.6 million and \$9.1 million, respectively.

-The Company has been engaged in developing a pipeline of product candidates since 2011.
+The Company has been engaged in developing its drug delivery and a pipeline of product candidates since 2011.
 To date, the Company has not obtained regulatory approval for any of its product candidates nor generated any revenue from products and the Company expects to incur significant expenses to complete development of its product candidates.
 The Company may never be able to obtain regulatory approval for the marketing of any of its product candidates in any indication in the United States or internationally and there can be no assurance that the Company will generate revenues or ever achieve profitability.

-Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2021 at the earliest, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
-The Company also expects that its research and development expenses will continue to increase as it moves forward for other indications for its lead product candidates and diversifies its R&D portfolio.
+Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2023 at the earliest, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
+The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and developing additional product candidates.
 As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.